cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 For this I was inspired by SICP, and the evaluators of [Greg Sexton](https://github.com/gregsexton/SICP-Clojure), [Jake McCrary](https://github.com/jakemcc/sicp-study/) and [Mathieu Gauthron](https://github.com/matlux/metacircular-evaluator-clj/blob/master/src/clj_eval/core.clj).

-What we have described is a model of computation.
+What we have seen above is an elegant model of computation.
-Using seven primitives we can define `eval` which can implement our language.
+Using about seven primitives we can define `eval` in which we can implement our language.

 The idea that an evaluator is just another program (and such a short one) is remarkable.
 Once you understand how the meta-circular evaluator works, it becomes possible to change the implementation and create interpreters for other languages.